plgd-dev/hub/docs/guide/architecture/component-overview.md

 :::

 ## Resource Aggregate
 Every transaction on the device's resource is scoped to the single [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) - Resource Aggregate.
 The RA builds it's internal state, which is a projection of a single fine-grained event stream.
-When the aggregate receives a new command from any of the plgd gateway, the command is validated andwhen the validation was successful, event describing the action is created and persisted in the [EventStore](#event-store).
+When the aggregate receives a new command from any of the plgd gateway, the command is validated and after successful validation event describing the action is created and persisted in the [EventStore](#event-store).
 After successful write to the [EventStore](#event-store), event is published to the [EventBus](#event-bus).

 > To prevent the conflicts during the write to EventStore, [Optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) method is used